icdfa/soc-training-program/Module-1/Labs/Week-4-Lab-Windows-Log-Analysis-with-PowerShell.md

 # Week 4 Lab: Windows Log Analysis with PowerShell

+## Learning Outcomes

+By the end of this lab, you will be able to:

+- Use the `Get-WinEvent` cmdlet to query and filter Windows Security Event Logs.
+- Extract specific properties from event log entries.
+- Use PowerShell pipelining to group, sort, and count event data.
+- Analyze logon events to identify potential brute-force attacks.

 ## Objective

 To practice using PowerShell to analyze Windows Security Event Logs and identify suspicious activity.